VectorInstitute/anomaly-detection-project/README.md

 ### Installing dependencies

 We use [uv](https://github.com/astral-sh/uv) to manage dependencies.
-Install the dependencies and init the environment with the commands below:
+Make the virtual environment and install the dependencies with the commands below:
 ```shell
 pip install uv
 uv venv